thoughtram/es6-babel-browserify-boilerplate/README.md

 ### What are all the pieces involved?

-#### [6to5]
+#### [Babel]
 Transpiles ES6 code into regular ES5 (today's JavaScript) so that it can be run in a today browser.
 Like traceur but doesn't need a runtime to work.
+Formerly known as 6to5.

 #### [CommonJS]
-6to5 is configured to transpile ES6 modules into CommonJS syntax and we use browserify to bundle the code into one file to deliver it to the browser.
+Babel is configured to transpile ES6 modules into CommonJS syntax and we use browserify to bundle the code into one file to deliver it to the browser.

 #### [Browserify]
 Browserify walks through all files and traces down all `require()`s to bundle all files together.